 Final Thoughts on Whether It Is Illegal to Grow Hemp at Home

-Ultimately, the Farm Bill of 2018 only applied to commercial hemp farming.
+Ultimately, the Farm Bill of 2018 applies to commercial hemp farming.
 Otherwise, you can only cultivate it in states where marijuana growing is legal.
 Even then, you have to adhere to the state’s maximum cannabis plant limit.

 While it is unlikely that the police will raid a house in Colorado because you are growing eight hemp plants, you could technically get into legal trouble.